Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Ablation Studies

-We present these two analysis in Figure~\ref{fig:noisy reference weights} and Table~\ref{tab:distilled models}.
-As expected, increasing noise variance or using less training data degrades the reference model's performance, which in turn lowers the effectiveness of Grad-Mimic.
-However, we observe that even under significant noise (heavy degradation), models trained with Grad-Mimic still outperform Mini-batch SGD and can even surpass the performance of the noisy reference model itself (see Figure~\ref{fig:noisy reference weights}).
-This highlights that \emph{\textbf{while a high-quality reference model is ideal, a weaker proxy can still provide valuable guidance and improve training over traditional baselines.}}
+As expected, increasing noise variance or reducing the amount of training data degrades the performance of the reference model, which in turn lowers the effectiveness of Grad-Mimic.
+Nevertheless, even under significant noise (heavy degradation), models trained with Grad-Mimic still outperform Mini-batch SGD and, in some cases, \emph{even exceed the performance of the degraded reference model itself} (Figure~\ref{fig:noisy reference weights}).
+These results suggest that Grad-Mimic is not merely performing distillation.
+Instead, it leverages the reference model's geometric positioning to define a generally beneficial optimization direction, enabling the trained model to surpass the reference despite its imperfections.